 - Expanding method choice — including long-acting reversible and permanent methods — in FP and PPFP settings; and

-- Reaching girls, their partners, and gatekeepers, whether they are mothers already or not, with appropriately targeted FP information and services (and MNCH care).
+- Reaching girls, their partners, and gatekeepers, whether they are mothers already or not, with appropriately targeted FP information and related care.

-MCSP provides leadership to expand access to high-quality contraceptive services and serves as a global convening authority for documentation of best practices in FP/reproductive health programs.
-We advocate for and generate evidence around successful models that ensure every contact with a woman triggers a conversation about her reproductive intentions.
-At both health facility and community levels — in the context of care-seeking for herself or for her child — the aim is to link women to contraceptive services whenever an unmet need is identified.
+MCSP provided leadership to expand access to high-quality FP care and served as a global convening authority for documentation of best practices in FP/reproductive health programs.
+We advocated for and generated evidence around successful models that ensure every contact with a woman triggers a conversation about her reproductive intentions.
+At both health facility and community levels — in the context of care-seeking for herself or for her child — the aim was to link women to FP care whenever an unmet need was identified.

-To address the global objective of closing innovation gaps, the Program works on designing and field testing a number of innovations in relations to FP service delivery.
-These include:
+To address the global objective of closing innovation gaps, the Program worked on designing and field testing a number of innovations in relations to FP service delivery.
+These included:

 - Testing new ways to capture PPFP counseling and uptake data, especially in contexts where the health information system does not capture key indicators and we cannot add supplemental registers;

 - Learning around potential of hormonal intrauterine devices to contribute to improved access and use of contraception overall;

 - Designing and field testing program models for engaging first-time and young parents grounded in rigorous formative research; and

 - Designing and assessing models of integrated service delivery for FP and either immunizations services or nutrition services or both.